tpetrow-portfolio/Class-Roster/README.md

-# JYM1 Task 1 - Class Roster
+# Class Roster
+Manipulates a database of students and can display certain students based on certain attributes.
+Program utilizes memory allocation and deallocation with pointers, enumerated datatypes, classes, objects, and arrays.